pawatsethaput/OpenBank/Add-a-bank-Account.md

 * token should contain the value present as a query parameter in the initial redirection (see upper).

 Please note that the call back to the Open Bank Project MUST be done with a **POST** request, so the parameters MUST be part of the body and not the URL.

+<span id="contact"></span>
+### Contact

+If you have any question about the Open Bank Project API or the previously described flow please don't hesitate to contact us at Ayoub@tesobe.com